Cnilton/react-native-floating-label-input/README.md

 ## ⚠ Important

-- If you are using version 1.3.5 see the instructions below.
+- If you are using version 1.3.5 or higher, follow instructions below.
 - If not, just install:
 ```bash
 npm i react-native-reanimated@1.13.2